nameis-duy/vin-ecommerce-backend/README.md

    - for terminal:
    dotnet ef database update update_cloud_5
-   - for package console
+   - for package console:
    update-database update_cloud_5

-3. Change the default project to VinEcomAPI.
+3. Change the startup project to VinEcomAPI.

-4.Start the application using the following command:
+4. Start the application using the following command:

    dotnet run